apocalyptech/exordium/docs/administration.rst

 **Library Configuration** links to a Django administrative backend page provided by ``django-dynamic-preferences``, which provides access to the only real configuration options available in Exordium.
-There are four variables which can be configured:
+There are five variables which can be configured:

 Exordium Library Base Path
     This is the directory on the server where Exordium can find all